cykorteam/cykorteam.github.io/2025/02/2025-02-01-Write-Up-AlpacaHack.markdown

 OverflowError: exponent overflow (65536)
 ```

-We can unlimit the exponent surely, but there's no way it can hold exponent till $2^{127}$.
-But one thing we can notice here is that both of `l, r` consists on single term.
+We can unlimit the exponent surely, but there's no way it can hold the exponent till $2^{127}$.
+But one thing we can notice here is that both `l, r` consist of a single term.
 During the for loop, there's only multiplication and no addition, which is why it stays as one term.

-We slightly change the code so that we can see what variables consist those two terms, and how many times(exponent).
+We slightly changed the code so that we can see what variables consist of those two terms, and how many times it is multiplied(exponent).
 ```python
 # x, k1, k2, k3
 l, r = vector([0, 1, 0, 0]), vector([1, 0, 0, 0])